-Days and dates requested.

-Detailed descriptions of the nature of testing to be undertaken and the flows expected to be used.
+System Scope - Users shall, in conjunction with the Transporter Agency, define which of the systems above are to be available for User Testing as part of the .User Testing Service Request Process.

+Availability

+Test Duration and Plan

+Code Versioning.
+For User Testing it is expected that this would normally be the current version of the production code.
+A User may specify an alternative version if required.
+Where the Transporter Agency are unable to fulfil such a request the reasons for doing so must be provided to the User(s).

+Functionality - Process Definition

+Test Data Definition.

+File Transfer Mechansim / Interfaces

+Activities to be completed by the Transporter Agency / Alternative User participation.

+File Transfer Protocol.

+Reporting

-Once booking request is received Xoserve will confirm that the booking slot can be accommodated and send a confirmation to the User making the request.
+Once booking request is received the Transporter Agency will confirm that the booking slot can be accommodated and send a confirmation to the User making the request.

 At least 5 Working Days before the first test slot the User will be contacted to confirm connections to the system.

+4.2.1 Reporting – User Testing

+For assessment of utilisation, reporting on periods of utilisation shall be reported to UK Link Committee upon request, but no more frequently than quarterly.
+This will not disclose the identity of the User, nor the nature of their testing.

+Where the Transporter Agency has utilised the environment for own use – e.g. for specific testing – and this has meant that Users requests have had to be rejected, this shall be reported to UK Link Committee.

 5. REGISTRATION PROCESS

-Prior to taking part in Industry Testing any stakeholder wishing to participate needs to register their interest as part of the UK Link Modification or Release Testing Approach approval cycle.
+Prior to taking part in Industry Testing any stakeholder wishing to participate needs to register their interest as part of the UK Link Modification or Release Testing Approach Document approval cycle.
 The User must respond to uklink@xoserve.com when the document is issued for review.

 Registration must be completed a minimum of one month before the testing commencment date.